 An array with the results of the comparisons is maintained in the memory.
 The array will only have C(M,2) elements, as will have the comparisons file.
 Figure 2 contains the algorithm for this step.
-The complexity of this step is only O(N) where N is the number of records in the data set.
+The complexity of this step is only $O(NM^2)$ where N is the number of records in the data set, and M is the number of fields.
+Usually M is much smaller than N.